actions-marketplace-validations/p2achAI_adr-agent/validate-rule-prompt.md

 - Describe patterns, boundaries, technology choices, or invariants.
 - Be general enough to apply across the repository.

-Output as a JSON array of rules:
+Respond ONLY with a JSON object in this exact shape:

+{
-["rule 1", "rule 2", ...]
+  "rules": ["rule 1", "rule 2", ...]
+}